Welcome to Money Morning - Only the News You Can Profit From.

 To continue reading, please click here…

-Given this ongoing shift, the demand for uranium is clearly going to be getting stronger, which presents a problem since there is already a uranium supply deficit.
+The demand for uranium is clearly going to be getting stronger, which presents a problem.
+There is already a uranium supply deficit of 40 million pounds a year.

 The market for sources such as solar, wind, and biofuel has collapsed.